-In this exhibit, you can read the stories of the field workers, play a game to try out the job as a fieldworker, and take quizzes to test your knowledge.
+In this exhibit, you can read the stories of the field workers and play a game to try out the job as a fieldworker.

 Called “DARE” by those who know it well, it is a six-volume reference work that documents words, phrases, and pronunciations that vary from place to place across the United States.
 The sixth volume was published in 2013.

 The dictionary draws on in person interviews and a comprehensive collection of written materials (diaries, letters, novels, histories, biographies, newspapers, government documents, etc.) that cover our history from the colonial period to the present.

 You may have heard that American English has been “homogenized” by the media and our mobile population.
 DARE shows that there are still many differences in the dialect regions of the U.S. The Dictionary is being updated in DARE Online.
 You can subscribe to access it here.

 Told in a graphic novel style narrative, the field workers recount their experiences

 conducting research for DARE.